marckleinebudde/titan.TestPorts.SocketCANasp/README.md

 -CAN BCM:
  TX_SETUP, TX_DELETE have been tested, TX_READ is known to fail test cases.
+ Some tests have indicated, that that SocketCAN BCM does not support concurrently active BCM channels.
  The BCM has test coverage for TX_SETUP and TX_DELETE.
+However no test coverage that insures the BCM functionality provided by the kernel is working correctly.
+ For this purpose in the future might be added additional test cases.
  Return values other than the error code by the BCM are not yet supported.
+ BCM wth CAN FD frames has not been tested yet.

 -ISOTP:
  Iso TP functionality has been added, however currently no options like padding